 *** to turn off push notifications on an iPhone go into settings > notifications > select the app you want (they are listed alphabetically) > toggle off the “allow notifications” option

-Remove apps you don’t use
+You have to remove apps you don’t use

 The first step to figuring out which apps you don’t use is to start on the first page of apps and just give each app a couple seconds of thought.